Doth-J/node-red-contrib-typescript-template/README.md

 # node-red-contrib-typescript-template :package:
-This is a template project for creating your own Node-RED nodes.
+This is a typescript template project for creating your own Node-RED nodes.

 :icecream: **Example Node included!** :icecream: